lapislui/Office_work/README.md

-learning about Basic Linux command <ln>
+learning about Basic Linux command
-    ls - to list all files and folder in directory mkdir - to make directory in current working folder cp 'cp <file name> ,'  - to copy file from one location to other mv - to move file from one location to other
+    ls - to list all files and folder in directory

+    mkdir - to make directory in current working folder cp 'cp <file name> ,'  - to copy file from one location to other mv - to move file from one location to other